 Your Dose Isn’t as Effective as It Used to Be

 It’s normal for people to develop a tolerance to a drug after using it for a long time.
 As a result, the medication that once worked wonders for your mood and energy suddenly doesn’t pack the same punch.
 Sometimes, a doctor might increase your dose to alleviate symptoms, and other times, they might just change the medication altogether.

-However, if you’re experiencing this issue, do not increase your dose without the guidance and direction of the prescribing doctor, as this can lead to serotonin syndrome and possibly overdose.
-It’s equally important that you continue taking your regular dose of antidepressants until you meet with your doctor, and they devise a game plan.
+However, if you’re experiencing this issue, do not increase your dose without the guidance and direction of the prescribing doctor, as this can lead to serotonin syndrome and possibly an antidepressant overdose.
+It’s equally important that you continue taking your regular dose of antidepressants until you meet with your doctor and they devise a game plan.

-If you experience relief from symptoms on an antidepressant, but not to the extent you were expecting, then you should try something new.
+If you experience relief from symptoms on an antidepressant but not to the extent you were expecting, then you should try something new.
 Many people benefit from receiving combination treatments for depression.
-In addition to taking medication for your symptoms, depression treatment that involves therapy and counseling can address any psychological issues that contribute to your symptoms that aren’t mitigated by medication.
+In addition to taking medication for your symptoms, mood disorder treatment that involves therapy and counseling can address any psychological issues that contribute to your symptoms that aren’t mitigated by medication.

 Antidepressants not working?
 Don’t wait to speak to your doctor.
 If you’ve been taking an antidepressant for four weeks and either continue to feel side effects or haven’t shown any improvement, then it’s time to discuss your options with your physician.